HTTP: Safe method

-Idempotent methods
+Idempotent method

 A request method is idempotent if multiple identical requests with that method have the same effect as a single such request.
 The methods PUT and DELETE, and safe methods are defined as idempotent.
 Safe methods are trivially idempotent, since they are intended to have no effect on the server whatsoever; the PUT and DELETE methods, meanwhile, are idempotent since successive identical requests will be ignored.
 A website might, for instance, set up a PUT endpoint to modify a user's recorded email address.
 If this endpoint is configured correctly, any requests which ask to change a user's email address to the same email address which is already recorded—e.g. duplicate requests following a successful request—will have no effect.
 Similarly, a request to DELETE a certain user will have no effect if that user has already been deleted.

 In contrast, the methods POST, CONNECT, and PATCH are not necessarily idempotent, and therefore sending an identical POST request multiple times may further modify the state of the server or have further effects, such as sending multiple emails.
 In some cases this is the desired effect, but in other cases it may occur accidentally.
 A user might, for example, inadvertently send multiple POST requests by clicking a button again if they were not given clear feedback that the first click was being processed.
 While web browsers may show alert dialog boxes to warn users in some cases where reloading a page may re-submit a POST request, it is generally up to the web application to handle cases where a POST request should not be submitted more than once.

 Note that whether or not a method is idempotent is not enforced by the protocol or web server.
 It is perfectly possible to write a web application in which (for example) a database insert or other non-idempotent action is triggered by a GET or other request.
 To do so against recommendations, however, may result in undesirable consequences, if a user agent assumes that repeating the same request is safe when it is not.

-Cacheable methods
+Cacheable method

 A request method is cacheable if responses to requests with that method may be stored for future reuse.
 The methods GET, HEAD, and POST are defined as cacheable.

 In contrast, the methods PUT, DELETE, CONNECT, OPTIONS, TRACE, and PATCH are not cacheable.

-Request header fields

-Request header fields allow the client to pass additional information beyond the request line, acting as request modifiers (similarly to the parameters of a procedure).
-They give information about the client, about the target resource, or about the expected handling of the request.

-HTTP/1.1 response messages

-A response message is sent by a server to a client as a reply to its former request message.

-Response syntax
+Response

-A server sends response messages to the client, which consist of: